keithpenney/ghostbus/README.md

 ## Status
 __TODO__:
-  1. Work out how to manually hook up to the ghostbus
+  1. Build a proper test case and test on hardware

+__240711__: Got a system for hooking up an external module to the ghostbus.
+Need to find a way to test it.

 __240709__: Knocked some stuff off the TODO list
   DONE: Develop a testbench that will automatically check the memory map (i.e. write and readback)